Weapons of mass destruction

 Arms control, disarmament and non-proliferation

 Arms control, disarmament and non-proliferation are essential tools in preventing the use of WMD and the spread of these weapons and their delivery systems.
-That is why Allies will continue to support numerous efforts in the fields mentioned above, based on the principle of ensuring undiminished security for all NATO members.
+That is why Allies will continue to support numerous efforts in these fields, based on the principle of ensuring undiminished security for all NATO members.

 Since the end of the Cold War, Allies have dramatically reduced the number of nuclear weapons stationed in Europe and their reliance on nuclear weapons in the NATO strategy.
 No NATO member country has a chemical or biological weapons programme.
 Additionally, Allies are committed to destroying stockpiles of chemical agents and have supported a number of partners and other countries in this work.
 NATO has condemned the use of chemical weapons in Russia, Syria, the United Kingdom, Malaysia and Iraq, and Allies continue to seek accountability for the perpetrators of chemical weapons use.

 With respect to the Treaty on the Prohibition of Nuclear Weapons (TPNW), the North Atlantic Council in 2017 declared that the treaty disregards the realities of the increasingly challenging international security environment, and reiterated this position on the occasion of its entry into force on 22 January 2021.
 At a time when the world needs to remain united in the face of growing threats, the treaty is at odds with the existing non-proliferation and disarmament architecture.
 Unlike the NPT, the TPNW lacks any rigorous mechanisms for verification, has not been signed by any state that possesses nuclear weapons, and thus will not result in the elimination of a single nuclear weapon.
 The TPNW risks undermining both the NPT, which has been at the heart of global non-proliferation and disarmament efforts for more than 50 years, and the International Atomic Energy Agency (IAEA) Safeguards regime, which supports it.

 Improving civil preparedness